mlox/mlox/mlox/mlox_readme.txt

 It is my hope that the users of your mod will benefit from using mlox, and also that maybe mlox will help reduce mod conflicts, and support questions for your mod due to misconfiguration.
-It is a grand goal, and there are some things we can do together to see it happen.
+It is a grand goal (I hope), and there are some things we can do together to see it happen.

 The first thing is versioning of your mod.
 If mlox can tell what version of your mod the user is using, it can give more accurate advice. mlox can get the